-The ultimate splitting tensile strength f{ct} increases uniformly with the age of PP-3 up to 56 days of age (third column in Table 7).
-After the first crack, the equivalent strengths decrease as the crack width increases (Figure 11).
+The ultimate splitting tensile strength $f{ct}$ increases uniformly with the age of PP-3 up to 56 days of age (third column in the table 7).
+After the first crack, and as the crack width increases, the equivalent strengths decrease (Figure 12).
 Softening occurs.
-The equivalent strengths at a given crack width increase from 3 to 28 days of age and then decrease so that the values at 56 and 90 days are of the same magnitude but less than those of 28-day-old PP-3.
+The equivalent strengths at a given crack width increase from 3 to 28 days of age and then decrease so that the values at 56 and 90 days are of the same magnitude, but less than those of 28-day old PP-3.

-Figure 11.
-Equivalent splitting tensile strengths f{CW} and splitting tensile strength at first crack f{fc} of PP-3 as a function of crack width.
+Figure 12.
+Equivalent splitting tensile strengths fCW and splitting tensile strength at first crack ffc of PP-3 as a function of crack width.

 The resistance to crack propagation varies at different ages of PP-3; average RCP values from age 3 to 90 days are around 0,68 (last column in Table 7).
 All individual results are > 0,60.

-In Figure 12, we give the results of the ultimate splitting tensile strength f{ct} as a function of age for all HPC (PP-1, PP-1-JV, PP-2 and PP-3).
+In Figure 13, we give the results of the ultimate splitting tensile strength fct as a function of age for all HPC (PP-1, PP-1-JV, PP-2 and PP-3).